Last reviewed 21 March 2025

 For entering Ireland see below.

-EES is planned to be implemented (new target start date to be announced) and ETIAS is currently planned to start approx. 6 months after EES is implemented.
+EES is planned to be implemented on a progressive basis from October 2025 (specific start date to be announced) and ETIAS is planned to start in Q4 2026.
 EES and ETIAS will affect non-EU/non-EFTA nationals visiting the Schengen Area (also Cyprus for ETIAS only).
 Implementation dates for both have been subject to revision, partly due to lack of readiness of border infrastructure and resilience of the IT software.
 Please monitor this webpage for updates on start date(s).

 The European Commission has published an explainer on the difference between EES and ETIAS.